Pricing Enterprise Docs Agent Skills Learn

 • Workflow control (fail-on-error, fail-on-failure, fail-on-timeout)

-• Test configuration (target-duration-minutes, screen-size, output-schema)
+• Test configuration (target-duration-minutes, device-class, output-schema)

 Writing Testable Issues